nathco/jQuery.imgx/README.md

 <script src="jQuery.imgx.js"></script>
 ```
 ## How to Use
-Reference the `imgx()` method and include `@2x and @3x` image varients in the same directory as the original source.
-The script will automatically load the appropriate image(s) for displays with high pixel density.
-Apple’s [naming convention](https://developer.apple.com/library/mac/documentation/GraphicsAnimation/Conceptual/HighResolutionOSX/Optimizing/Optimizing.html) for HD images is required.
-Demo: [code.bynathan.com/imgx](http://code.bynathan.com/imgx)
+Reference the `imgx()` method and include `@2x, @3x, or @4x` image varients in the same directory as the original source.
+The script will automatically load the appropriate image(s) based on the display’s detected pixel density.
+See the live demo: [code.bynathan.com/imgx](http://code.bynathan.com/imgx)

 **jQuery**
 ```javascript